MonticolaExplorator/serilog-httprequestlogcontext/README.md

     //rest of the configuration...
 ```

-The `FromHttpRequestLogContext()` enricher adds the properties present on the `Serilog.Context.HttpRequestLogContext`, to all log events produced on the scope of an Http request.
+The `FromHttpRequestLogContext()` enricher adds the properties present on the `Serilog.Context.HttpRequestLogContext`, to all log events produced in the scope of an Http request.

 The properties can be added and removed from the Http request log context using `HttpRequestLogContext.PushProperty`: